annahung31/Product-Detection/README.md

 # Introduction
-These is a try on SHOPEE 2020 Shopee Code League: [Product Detection](https://www.kaggle.com/c/shopee-product-detection-open/overview)
+This is a try on SHOPEE 2020 Shopee Code League: [Product Detection](https://www.kaggle.com/c/shopee-product-detection-open/overview)

 * Model:
 A pre-trained [RESNET152](https://pytorch.org/docs/stable/_modules/torchvision/models/resnet.html#resnet152) is used to extract features, and a fully-connected network is then added to do the classification.
 See [model.py](./src/models/model.py) for more details.